 I’ve also started listening to more Podcasts whilst flying.
 They can be a good way to get through a drama series.

 Try to stick to one hotel chain.
 The benefits of a loyalty programme are worth being loyal for.

 The mark of a good hotel room:

-- A desk lamp with a switch on the base of the lamp (not on the wire, hidden behind the desk)
+- A desk lamp with a switch on the base of the lamp (as opposed to on the wire, and therefore hidden behind the desk).